RunMat

 What equation does eig solve?

 For the standard form [V, D] = eig(A), the outputs satisfy A*V = V*D, where the columns of V are right eigenvectors and D is a diagonal matrix of eigenvalues.
-The generalized form A*V = B*V*D (called as eig(A, B) in MATLAB) is recognised but not yet implemented in RunMat and raises a descriptive error.
+For the generalized form [V, D] = eig(A, B), the outputs satisfy A*V = B*V*D when B is nonsingular.

 How do I get just the eigenvalues versus eigenvalues and eigenvectors?